Ronald Lockett: Early life

 Lockett was born and raised in the Pipe Shop neighborhood of Bessemer, Alabama.
-Since childhood, Lockett knew that he wanted to be an artist, and he grew up under the mentor ship of his uncle and artist, Thornton Dial.
+Since childhood, Lockett knew that he wanted to be an artist, and he grew up under the mentorship of his uncle and artist, Thornton Dial.
 Lockett was one of five children, four boys and one girl, born to Betty and "Short" Lockett.
 His father, known as "Short" or "Little Bud," left Betty and their children when Lockett was a young child.
-Betty suffered from degenerating mental health thereafter, which haunted her until her death in the mid 1990s.
+Betty suffered from degenerating mental health thereafter, which haunted her until her death in the mid-1990s.

 Beset by widespread poverty, pervasive machismo, and the limited opportunities of the mining industry in Bessemer, Lockett never honed a trade.
 He was socially and economically ostracized from his peers and potential mentors.
 He lived with his mother until her death, and then in her house until his own death shortly after.
 His siblings fared variously, some joined the Navy and law enforcement, while another struggled with recidivism.